ArfyK/tournesol-recommendation/README.md

 # Results analysis
 We tested several sample size for both q=0.5 and q=0.75.
 The algorithms' performances were mainly assessed according to their coverage of the top 200, more precisely:
   1) no video should appear in more than 20% of the bundles;
-  2) all videos from the top 100 should appear in at least 1% of the bundles.Those criterias lead to look for sample size between 20 and 160.
+  2) all videos from the top 100 should appear in at least 1% of the bundles.

+For comparison `deterministic_greedy` obtains an objective value of about 709 on the complete dataset.

 **q = 0.75 and sample size in [40, 65, 90, 115, 140]**
 On sample_size_criteria_comparison_q\=0.75_size\=40_65_90_115_140_n_tests\=500.png we observe that: